 Where can I buy High CBD Seeds?

-Sensible Seeds has a huge range of CBD seeds, from some of the strains we mentioned here, to CBD variants of popular strains such as Kush, Cheese, Skunk etc. They’re well-priced and source seeds from a large variety of reliable breeders from around the world.
+Marijuana Seeds SA has a huge range of CBD seeds, from some of the strains we mentioned here, to CBD variants of popular strains such as Kush, Cheese, Skunk etc. They’re well-priced and source seeds from a large variety of reliable breeders from around the world.

 Lastly, if you’re looking to support local, Biltong and Budz do have a few CBD strains available.
 Their stocks are small and change regularly, so they’re a good choice to keep an eye on for lucky finds.